Congo Square: Voodoo

 Besides the music and dancing, Congo Square also provided enslaved blacks with a place in which they could express themselves spiritually.
 This brief religious freedom on Sundays resulted in the practice of voodoo ceremonies.
 Voodoo is an ancient religion that developed from enslaved West Africans who brought this ritualistic practice with them when they arrived in New Orleans in the 18th century.
 Although it is not the most noted recreational activity people took part in at Congo Square, it was nevertheless one of the many forms of entertainment and social gatherings here.
 Voodoo was the most prominent from the 1820s to the 1860s, as Congo Square provided an opportunity to expose people to this intriguing practice.

 The types of voodoo ceremonies performed at Congo Square were very different from traditional voodoo, however.
 True voodoo rituals were much more exotic and secretive and focused on the religious and ritualistic aspect, while the voodoo in Congo Square was predominantly a form of entertainment and a celebration of African culture.

 Some of the dances and types of music heard in Congo Square were the result of these voodoo ceremonies.

 Marie Laveau, the first and most powerful voodoo queen, is one of the most well-known practitioners of voodoo in Congo Square.
-In the 1830s, Marie Laveau led voodoo dances in Congo Square and held darker, more covert rituals along the banks of Lake Pontchartrain and St. John's Bayou.
+In the 1830s, Marie Laveau led voodoo dances in Congo Square and held more complex and couvert rituals along the banks of Lake Pontchartrain and St. John's Bayou.